Christianity in Taiwan: Other Protestant

-A number of denominations (including the Baptist, Methodists, Episcopalians, Lutherans, and Adventists) arrived on the island nation in the wake of the expulsion of foreign missionaries from China, and the 1949 retreat of Nationalist troops to Taiwan.
+A number of denominations (including Baptists, Methodists, Episcopalians, Lutherans, Adventists, and Quakers) arrived on the island nation in the wake of the expulsion of foreign missionaries from China, and the 1949 retreat of Nationalist troops to Taiwan.
 The same is true of Witness Lee, protégé and co-worker of Watchman Nee, founder of The Local Churches or Church Assembly Hall movement.

 The Chinese Baptist Convention and its predecessors had been planning a Taiwan mission since 1936; its first missionary arrived in 1948.
 Activity swelled in the 1950s.
 Baptist churches being congregationally governed, the CBC is not so much a denomination as a cooperative association of independent churches.
 It supports Taiwan Baptist Theological Seminary (f.
 1952).

 Taiwan Methodists erected a Taipei church in 1953.
 The national organization gained autonomy in 1972, and installed its first bishop in 1986.

 The Episcopal Diocese of Taiwan (est. 1954) belongs to Province VIII of the U.S. Episcopal Church.

 The Taiwan Lutheran Church began meeting in 1951, and received formal recognition in 1954.
 One of several Lutheran denominations in Taiwan, it claims 18,000 baptized members.

 The Adventists founded Taiwan Adventist College in 1951, and Taiwan Adventist Hospital in 1955.

-Taiwan Conservative Baptist Association in 1960.
+The Taiwan Conservative Baptist Association was founded in 1960.